-Car Sharing in Spain
+Where to Rent a Car in Spain

-Car sharing is one of cheapest and most economical ways of traveling around Spain and the rest of Europe.
-It is safer and more reliable than Hitchhiking in Spain as you can meet the person offering a ride before you embark on the journey (meaning you no longer have to make a snap judgment on their character).
+Car sharing is one of the cheapest and most economical ways of traveling around Spain and the rest of Europe.
+It is safer and more reliable than hitchhiking in Spain as you can meet the person offering a ride before you embark on the journey (meaning you no longer have to make a snap judgment on their character).
 Car sharing is an old practice but like most things, it has migrated online.

-These are the most popular car sharing sites in Europe:
+These are the most popular car-sharing sites in Europe:

 - Blablacar - French site, with lots of people traveling from France to Spain, that has gone global in recent years.
 Bought out or partnered with several of the old 'Covoiturage' French sites and the German Mitfahrgelegenheit site.

 - Compartir.org - Spanish equivalent site that has a loyal Spanish user base.